Travel info and village map

 How to reach Brienz by train

 Brienz can best be reached by train.
-You can get there from the directions of Meiringen (10 minutes), Interlaken (20 minutes), Zurich (2h20) and Lucerne (1h30).
+You can get there from the directions of Meiringen (0h10), Interlaken (0h20), Zurich (2h20), and from Lucerne via the northern section of the GoldenPass route (1h30).

 How to reach Brienz by car

 It's possible to get to Brienz by car too.
-From Zurich, it takes about 1h30.
+From Zurich, this takes about 1h30.

 If you're driving from the north or east, you need to cross mountain passes:

-- the Brünig Pass if you travel from the direction of Lucerne
+- the Brünig Pass if you travel from the direction of Zurich/Lucerne

 - the Susten Pass if you're coming from Gadmen or Wassen